KnowLangOrg/know-lang/knowlang/assets/README.md

 4. Add YAML configuration file
 5. The registry automatically discovers and loads the domain

 ##

 # TODOs

-- Domain registry ymls in settings/assets should also be properly git ignored
-- deprecate followings
+- Deprecate the following:
   - AppConfig
-    - All logic under knowlang/indexing folder, like, StateStore (which is replaced by `KnowledegSqlDatabase`)
+  - All logic under knowlang/indexing folder (e.g., StateStore, which is replaced by `KnowledgeSqlDatabase`)
 - Testing for the Domain Registry Parsing
-- `knowlang chat` is still configured in the old way to use the database specified in settings/.env.app, I guess we need to extract the ChatConfig from the AppConfig and use yml for chat interface setting management.